October 28, 2020

 During April Intact America used the Coronavirus crisis as a pretext to make several donation appeals.
 On April 6 Intact America announced that it had sent almost 8,000 letters to hospitals demanding that they stop circumcisions.
 Ten days later the group posted a fundraising video in which Georganne Chapin explained "how the coronavirus pandemic is giving new energy to the intactivist movement."

 One month later Gu attacked the U.S. health care system as "one of the worst health systems" in the world.
 He based that statement on a comparison between the number of cases in the U.S. and those in China.
 A factchecker called The Meme Policeman refuted Gu's statement, saying, "This statement from Dr. Gu is completely in bad faith and fallacious logic (seems to be a reoccurring pattern with him)."
-The factchecker pointed out that Gu was using unreliable data due to rapidly changing circumstances and the primary source (the Chinese government) being unreliable.
+The factchecker pointed out that some of the data Gu used was dubious because circumstances were changing rapidly and because the the Chinese government had censored information about the Coronavirus, making the government-approved data unreliable.

-Anti-Circumcision documentary producer tried to discredit medical establishment
+A movie producer tried to discredit the medical establishment

-Brendon Marotta is the producer of the anti-circumcision documentary American Circumcision.
-As various states in the U.S. were shutting down, Marotta attempted to use the pandemic to discredit medical organizations that intactivists had long seen as adversarial to their agenda.
+As various states in the U.S. were shutting down, the producer of the anti-circumcision documentary American Circumcision attempted to use the pandemic to discredit medical organizations that intactivists had long seen as adversarial to their agenda.
+Brendon Marotta wanted to refute the idea that medical information from medical experts is more accurate and reliable than information that is posted online by non-medics and shared via social media users.
 He published a tweet boasting, "My 'google search' better prepared me for #COVID19 than your 'expert' organizations. #Coronavirus has revealed that this argument is not only wrong, but dangerous.
 It costs people their lives."
 Three days later he wrote, "This is the greatest collapse of trust in the medical establishment in our time and many #i2 activists [intactivists] are sleeping on it."

 The next day Marotta published a hysterical blog post warning that the medical establishment had made several false statements about the Coronavirus.
 He asked, "If a person with no credentials [Brendon Marotta] could see this issue clearer than them [CDC and WHO] and was better prepared than their organizations, of what use were their credentials?

 Second, five days after his "I was prepared" tweet, Marotta complained that Amazon had cancelled his March 17 order for dust masks.
-If Marotta had been prepared, he wouldn't need to order them - because he would already have them.
+If Marotta had been prepared for the pandemic, he wouldn't need to order them - because he would already have stocked up on a supply of protective equipment.

-Marotta's credibility was further destroyed in a February 25 comment he posted on his Facebook page.
+Marotta's credibility was further destroyed based on a February 25 comment he posted on his Facebook page.
 When a commenter compared the death toll from the flu, Marotta replied that the issue "isn't the virus.
 It's the supply chains being disrupted."
-This was an absurd statement.
+This statement turned out to be absurd.
 Marotta was absolutely wrong.
-Grocery stores remained full of most products.
 The issue was the virus - its exponential spread, its crippling effects on health, and the crippling effects of lockdowns on the economy.
 As of this article nearly 9 million Americans have been infected and more than 225,000 have died.
 Yet the supply chains that deliver food and medicine to the American public were never even threatened.
-To use his own words, this evidence should cause the greatest collapse of trust in Brendon Marotta and the intactivist movement.
+Grocery stores and pharmacies remained full of most food and drug products.
+To use Marotta's own words, this evidence should cause the greatest collapse of trust in himself and the intactivist movement.

-Blood Stained Men leader promotes bizarre conspiracy theory
+A protest leader promoted a bizarre conspiracy theory

 "Psychopath billionaire George Soros" funded Black Lives Matter protests in order to forment civil unrest;

-Hillary Clinton and Huma Abedin "were filmed ripping off a child's face and wearing it as a mask before drinking the child's blood in a Satanic ritual sacrifice".
+Former U.S. Secretary of State Hillary Clinton and her aide Huma Abedin "were filmed ripping off a child's face and wearing it as a mask before drinking the child's blood in a Satanic ritual sacrifice".

-Loewen was Brendon Marotta's source for Marotta's false accusations against Circumcision Choice counter-protesters outside the 2016 AAP Conference in San Francisco.
-And Marotta cited Loewen's fawning review of American Circumcision.
-By Marotta's reasoning this further discredits himself and his film.
+James Loewen was Brendon Marotta's source for Marotta's false accusations against Circumcision Choice counter-protesters outside the 2016 AAP Conference in San Francisco.
+Marotta had cited Loewen's fawning review of his documentary, American Circumcision.
+By Marotta's reasoning cited above, he and his film have no credibility whatsoever.

-If the intactivist response to the Coronavirus catastrophe could be summed up in one word, it would be REVENGE.
-Circumcision opponents saw the pandemic as an opportunity to enact revenge on their perceived adversaries and to use the crisis to impose their long-term agenda.
+If the intactivist response to the Coronavirus catastrophe could be summed up in one word, it would be revenge.
+Circumcision opponents saw the pandemic as an opportunity to enact revenge on their perceived adversaries and to use the crisis to achieve their long-term goals.

 Medical authorities make mistakes.
 And intactivists also make mistakes.
 The difference is that responsible medical authorities acknowledge and correct their mistakes.
 Those that don't are held accountable.
 Intactivists rarely, if ever, acknowledge their mistakes.
-And so far, nobody has held them accountable.
+So far, nobody has held them accountable.

-"The fact that sicentists change their views as new evidence about a novel virus comes to light is a good thing!
+The Meme Policeman factchecker mentioned earlier that scientists making adjustments in a rapidly changing situation actually supports the accuracy of scientific research - in a way that is directly contrary to how the intactivist movement operates.
+"The fact that scientists change their views as new evidence about a novel virus comes to light is a good thing!
 It means that scientists are learning and adjusting their views rather than clinging to biases and preconceptions.
 That's how science works."

 Joshua Keating; "COVID-19 Is the First Truly Global Event"; Slate; May 5, 2020